New Idria, California: History

 The community was established to support the mine, which mainly extracted mercury, since cinnabar was abundant in the local rock formations.
 Mercury mining at the location began in 1854.
 At one time, the New Idria mines were America's second most productive mines, with the New Almaden mines in the vicinity of San Jose, about 82 mi northwest, being the first.

 The discovery of mercury ore at New Idria came soon after the discovery of gold in the Sierra foothills, which began the California gold rush.
 At that time, mercury was important in extracting gold from gold ore.
 Before the New Idria and New Almaden Quicksilver Mines, the mercury came almost exclusively from Europe.

 The New Idria Mining Company was formed soon after the discovery of cinnabar (quicksilver ore) in the southern Diablo Range of central California in 1854.
 The town of New Idria began around 1857 and about 300 men were employed at the mine by 1861.
 The first school opened in 1867 and the New Idria Post Office opened in 1869, with Edward A. Morse as the first postmaster.
 In 1894, the New Idria Post Office dropped the word "New" and the town become known as Idria.
 The New Idria Quicksilver Mining Company closed in 1972.

+In an 1871 report to the United States House of Representatives, the surveyor general of California, Sherman Day, noted "...that the country about the mine is a series of rough and precipitous mountains and hills, intersected by deep canons; that the greater portion of it is barren and unsuited for agricultural purposes; it is essentially a minieral region..."

 On May 30, 1974, the town and surrounding 2,000 acres were auctioned by Wershow Auctioneers, in So.
 San Francisco.

 The town has since become a ghost town.

+The United States Postal Service operated a post office, going by the name Idria, with the ZIP Code 95027.
+The post office closed on January 2, 1974.

-New Idria is a California Historical Landmark (#324) and home of the world’s first Gould Rotary Furnace, which revolutionized ore processing technology worldwide.
+New Idria is a California Historical Landmark (#324) and home of the world's first Gould Rotary Furnace, which revolutionized ore processing technology worldwide.

 On July 30, 2010, a fire destroyed 13 buildings on the north side of town.